Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 ## 2. Data linkage
 A matching method containing a four-stage (251 matching rule) process was designed to achieve the address matching.
 An example of each matching rule is listed in  **linkage_example.csv**.
 The code for this linkage is **PPD_EPC_linkage.R**.
 Figure 2 display a screenshot of PPD_EPC_linkage R code.
 Utilizing this R code, two result data are achieve:
 - ***casa*** is the all the linked results from the four stages matching
-- ***result2*** is linked result has the recent EPCs for each transaction , which refers the Linked_EPC PPD in figure 1.
+- ***result2*** is linked result has the recent EPCs for each transaction , which refers the linked_EPC PPD in figure 1.

 ![](https://github.com/BINCHI1990/Link-LR-PPD-and-Domestic-EPCs/blob/master/Images/screenshot_of_linkage_code.png)
  &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;  &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  **Figure 2.** Snapshot of the PPD_EPC_linkage R code